Our Guide to Walt Disney World Transport has all the essential information for driving, staying offsite, or using the Disney Transport Network.

 - Disney’s Caribbean Beach Resort to International Gateway at Epcot: approximately 15 minutes

-Just how quick your journey will take will depend on how long it takes to transfer, if required, at Disney’s Caribbean Beach Resort.
+How quickly your journey will take will depend on how long it takes to transfer at Disney’s Caribbean Beach Resort, if required.

 Minnie Van Service

 Minnie Van is a private taxi service offered at Walt Disney World.
-Minnie Vans are not complimentary and has been gradually rolled out over the last couple of years to now include all guests.
 Guests can be transported in a dedicated Minnie Van anywhere within Walt Disney World, but the service is not cheap.
-You can also be transported from Orlando International.
+Y

-Disney had obviously spotted the opportunities in the Uber/Lyft market and have created their own competitor.
-Actually, Disney is running this service with Lyft and you need access to the Lyft App.
+Disney had obviously spotted the opportunities in the Uber/Lyft market and created their own competitor.
+Actually, Disney is running this service with Lyft, and you need access to the Lyft App.

-Up to 6 guests can travel in 1 car, and there are 2 junior car seats available for all vehicles.
+Up to 6 guests can travel in 1 car, and two junior car seats are available for all vehicles.
 There are options for Wheelchairs and Scooters, but you may wait longer.
-The availability of accessible vehicles, and car seats are a big positive.
+The availability of accessible vehicles and car seats is a big positive.

-One advantage the Minnie Van Service has over Uber, Lyft and traditional taxis is drop off and pick up points.
+One advantage the Minnie Van Service has over Uber, Lyft, and traditional taxis is drop-off and pick-up points.
 The Minnie Van Service has much nearer points to the entrance at all theme parks.
-For the Magic Kingdom other services have to drop off at the Ticket & Transportation Center.
+Other services must drop off at the Ticket & Transportation Center for the Magic Kingdom.